Salazar99/Slam/README.md

 ```
 * Add the libraries to the runtime library path
 ```
-export DYLD_LIBRARY_PATH=/path/to/install/directory/Ex-harm/lib:$DYLD_LIBRARY_PATH
+export DYLD_LIBRARY_PATH=/path/to/install/directory/Slam/lib:$DYLD_LIBRARY_PATH
 ```

 # How to use the miner
-EX-HARM has two main inputs, a trace in the form of a csv file and a set of hints.
+SLAM has two main inputs, a trace in the form of a csv file and a set of hints.
 Hints consist of a set of propositions, templates and metrics; they are defined in a separate xml configuration file.
 The user can find several working examples in the "tests" directory .